Music: The 11 amazing benefits

 REGULATE YOUR EATING HABITS

 Eating habits contribute to how your body works, good or bad because most of the nutrients are from what you consume.
 From research and studies, sitting with a nutritious meal under dim light and soft background music will make you eat slowly.
 While you get to know when you’re full and prevent stuffing your stomach with excess food, which can lead to compromised digestion.
 It helps with mindful eating.
-Music is also employed for weight management; it takes the weight off the body, also by dancing.
+Music is also employed for weight management; it takes the weight off the body by dancing.

 Literally, creativity means originality.
 Every little and complex thing on earth has a touch of creativity, which is of course an amazing factor.
 Listening to music helps the mind to create ideas, thoughts, and conclusions that bring solutions to problems.
 It increases our efficiency, which is why some professions make provision for music in their workplaces.
 It helps our thinking and boosts our cognitive power.